nirmalk-pieq/Employee-Attendance-api/README.md

 }
 ```

-- `employees/addCheckOut` - This endpoint create the checkout for the employee if there is a checkin and null checkout for the day.
+- `employees/addCheckOut` - This "POST" method endpoint create the checkout for the employee if there is a checkin and null checkout for the day.
+Queryparams will have "employeeId", "checkOutTime".

 #### Sample Response